ashurohom/E-Commerce-Website/README.md

 - Responsive frontend design using HTML, Bootstrap, and CSS.
 - Backend development using Python and Django.
-- Admin panel for managing pet information.
+- Admin panel for managing product information.
-- User interface for adopting pets and making donations.
+- User interface for viewing products, adding to cart, and completing transactions.

 ## Usage